safearena/safearena.github.io/index.markdown

 ## How Do Current Agents Perform?

-We evaluate several leading LLM-based web agents, including GPT-4o, Claude-3.5 Sonnet, Qwen-2-VL 72B, and Llama-3.2 90B, on our benchmark.
+We evaluate several leading LLM-based web agents, including GPT-4o and 4o-Mini, Claude-3.5 Sonnet, Qwen-2-VL 72B, and Llama-3.2 90B, on our benchmark.

 Overall Performance                           |  Normalized Safety Score :--------------------------------------------:|:----------------------------------------------: